-Incumbent Class I Directors-Term Expires 2007
+Incumbent Class I Directors-Term Expires 2010

 Robert Dishman has served as a Director of the Company since October 2000 and currently serves as Chairman of the Compensation Committee and is a member of the Governance Committee.
-Since 2002, Mr. Dishman has served as the Chief Executive Officer and President of Molecular Recognition, Inc., a private investment company.
+Since 2007, Mr. Dishman has served as Manager of BioFlash Partners LLC and CEO of Tarpon Biosystems Inc., which are start-up private companies involved in the purification of biopharmaceuticals.
+Mr. Dishman has also served as the Chief Executive Officer and President of Molecular Recognition, Inc., a private investment company, since 2002.
 From 2000 to 2002, Mr. Dishman had served as the Chief Executive Officer of Serenex, Inc., an integrated oncology-focused drug discovery and development company.
 From 1994 to 2000, Mr. Dishman served in various positions with Dyax Corp (formerly Biotage, Inc.), a biological research and drug discovery company, including Executive Vice President and Director of Dyax Corp and President of Dyax Separations Division a manufacturer and distributor of chemical separations products.
-Mr. Dishman is currently the non-executive chairman of Xcellerex LLC.
-Mr. Dishman holds a Ph.D. in Analytical Chemistry from the University of Massachusetts Amherst.
+Mr. Dishman currently serves on the Board of Directors of BioFlash Partners LLC and Tarpon Biosystems Inc. Mr. Dishman holds a Ph.D. in Analytical Chemistry from the University of Massachusetts Amherst.

 Neal J. Harte has served as a Director of the Company since February 2004 and is a member of the Audit Committee and the Governance Committee.
 Since 2003, Mr. Harte has served as the President of the TACS Group, a consulting firm.
 From 2002 to 2003, Mr. Harte served as the Executive Vice President and Vice Chairman of Vitale, Caturano & Company.
 From 1974 to 2002, Mr. Harte served as the President of Harte, Carucci & Driscoll, P.C., a CPA firm.
-Mr. Harte serves on the Board of Directors of Winchester Savings Bank.
-Mr. Harte is a member of the American Institute of Certified Public Accountants and serves as a Council at Large.
+Mr. Harte serves on the Board of Trustees of Winchester Savings Bank.
+Mr. Harte is a member of the American Institute of Certified Public Accountants and served as a Council at Large.
 Mr. Harte holds a B.S. degree in accounting from Boston College and holds a M.S. in taxation from Bentley College.

-Incumbent Class II Directors-Term Expires 2008
+Incumbent Class III Directors-Term Expires 2009